mohamed-iyed-rhimi-1/nexus-sfu/README.md

 ---

+> **⚠️ This project is incomplete and under active development.
+Performance benchmarks have not been validated yet.
+Use at your own risk.**

 ## Why Nexus?

 Most SFUs are written in Go or C++ and rely on garbage collection or manual memory management.
 Nexus takes a different approach: